MAmirEshraghi/mamireshraghi.github.io/_pages/about.md

 I'm Mohammad Amir, and I go by <b>Robin</b> in daily life!

 I'm an Engineer and Researcher with a background in Artificial Intelligence, Robotics, and Electronics.
-I am currently interested in intelligence autonomous machines that sense, adapt, and connect to advance embodied intelligence, drawing inspiration from natural intelligence in humans and animals.
+I am currently interested in intelligent autonomous machines that sense, adapt, and connect to advance embodied intelligence, drawing inspiration from natural intelligence in humans and animals.

 ## Research and Projects (selected)